Henry-Cantrell/Henry-Cantrell/README.md

 My LinkedIn can be found here: https://www.linkedin.com/in/henry-cantrell-29724918a/

 I can easily be reached through there, or via hencan.1997@gmail.com.

 Open to any and all employment/internship opportunities.

+Also open to collaborative projects if anyone shows interest.
+Once again, reach out via the above links and I'll consider your proposal.

 <!---
 Henry-Cantrell/Henry-Cantrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.